-Yes, you can manually download and install updates even without the Windows Update service.
+You can manually download and install updates without the Windows Update service.
 The Microsoft Update Catalog includes a repository of Windows updates for download.
 This is how users can download updates from that website:

-- Open the Microsoft Update Catalog website in a browser at your choice.
+- Open the Microsoft Update Catalog website in a browser of your choice.

 - Input a KB number for an update to download in the search box.

 - Click the Download button for the update that matches your PC’s Windows platform version and system architecture.

 - Then click the download link that opens to save the file.

 - Open the folder that includes the downloaded update file.

 - Click the Windows update file to install it.